ZounMedia/dom-manipulation-basics/README.md

 ## Selecting DOM elements

-HTML DOM elements can be selected from the browser in a couple of different ways
+HTML DOM elements can be selected from the browser in a couple of different ways:

 - getElementById --> used to access an element with a specific ID → let elementById = document.getElementById("byIdResult");